-Pheasant, despite being a non-native species is an American classic game bird.
+The Pheasant, a non-native species, is an American classic game bird.

 Ditch carp.
 Ditch chickens.
 Prairie parrots.
 Ditch parrots.
-We’ve heard and read our share of creative terms folks have used for pheasants, granted – albeit often with a sense of humor and of disguised admiration, but none the less derogatory in nature.
-Grouse hunters, like ourselves, often end up the most frequent transgressors favoring the hunting style of ruffed grouse thickets, and aspen stands full of the nestled and noble timberdoodle, ringing true the statement that your heart is where your home is.
-That being said, regardless our preference of quarry, pheasants, of all game birds in our nation, deserve a good deal of credit for their contributions to the growth of our beloved sport and upland hunting culture as a whole.
+We’ve heard and read our share of creative terms folks have used for pheasants.
+And though we take them with a sense of humor and disguised admiration, they are nonetheless derogatory.
+Grouse hunters like ourselves often end up being the most frequent bullies.
+We favor the hunting style of ruffed grouse thickets and aspen stands full of the nestled and noble timberdoodle.
+The statement that your heart is where your home is rings true.
+But regardless of our preference for quarry, pheasants of all game birds in our nation deserve a good deal of credit for their contributions to the growth of our beloved sport and upland hunting culture as a whole.

-Pheasants are located in nearly every state in the U.S, in fact, chances are many of us are a fairly short drive from decent pheasant hunting land at this very moment.
-For this reason, however not the only, they are often some of our first targets as fledgling bird hunters.
-Many of us find them a pleasure to hunt on the basis of: Being able to have fairly consistent success without a dog, (sometimes) easily navigable terrain, and the ability to scout large sections of land with nothing but a public lands map, gravel roads, and a good pair of binoculars.
+Pheasants are located in nearly every state in the United States.
+Chances are good that many of us are a fairly short drive from decent pheasant hunting land at this very moment.
+For this reason, they are often some of our first targets as fledgling bird hunters.
+Many of us find them a pleasure to hunt on the basis of their easiness.
+You are able to have fairly consistent success without a dog on (sometimes) easily navigable terrain and the ability to scout large sections of land with nothing but a public lands map, gravel roads, and a good pair of binoculars.

 Originally brought to the U.S from Asia in the 1800s, ring-necked pheasants today number in the millions and can be found across most of the country, surviving in a variety of climates and environments, making them easily among the most sought after of all upland birds.
-Pheasants have actually done something quite extraordinary by thriving as a non native species, igniting passion for the outdoors in new and seasoned hunters alike, being widely available for all, and being a bird that you can chase with strategies friendly to any hunting style – this is an impressive feat for what once was an underdog – for a species I fondly consider to be the unsung hero of upland hunting.
+Pheasants have actually done something quite extraordinary by thriving as a non-native species.
+They ignite passion for the outdoors in new and seasoned hunters alike and are widely available for all.
+You can chase them with strategies friendly to any hunting style, too.
+All that is an impressive feat for what once was an underdog, a species I fondly consider to be the unsung hero of upland hunting.